dcernst/PinyonsPines/course2022.md

 - Mile 73.6: Potential water source at Tip Top Tank is on your right.
 Water needs to be filtered/treated.
 - Mile 106.9: Gas station on the right.
 - Mile 114: Town of Williams.
 All services including McDonald's and Safeway.
 Plenty of options for a sit down meal if you arrive during open hours.
-- Mile 12.7: Kaibab Lake.
+- Mile 122.7: Coleman Lake.
 Water needs to be filtered/treated.
 - Mile 126.8: Potential water source at MC Tank on the left.
 Water needs to be filtered/treated.
 - Mile 131.6: Potential water source at DT Tank on the left.
 Water needs to be filtered/treated.
 - Mile 148.1: Verde River.
 Easy access to water.
 Water needs to be filtered/treated.